As an Amazon Associate & eBay Partner: we earn from qualifying purchases

 Ed. update: Sorry readers, that link is broken :-(

-We ask folks to please put stuff directly here if possible -- we've got all the room in the world and have been a permanent reference site since 1989, whereas most links break very quickly, making them hardly worth trying to maintain across the decades and our quarter million postings.
-If you do provide a link, please give title & author or other info so we have a fighting chance at fixing broken links.
+Please put stuff directly here if at all possible -- we've got all the room in the world and have been a permanent reference site since 1989, whereas nearly everything we link to breaks quickly, so 20 people probably see a broken link for each person who saw it while it was working; trying to maintain links over the decades and a quarter million postings requires an endless, very time-consuming game of whack-a-mole.
+If you offer a link, please give title & author or other info so we have a fighting chance of fixing it when it breaks, which it soon will.

-We thank Rodney for his input! ... but we heard the librarian whisper that he's on her "naughty" list for ripping out and swallowing a page from this reference work of ours :-)
+We thank Rodney, but ... !
+We heard the librarian whisper that he's on her "naughty" list for ripping out and swallowing a page from this reference work of ours 🙂

 [editor appended this entry to this thread which already addresses it in lieu of spawning a duplicative thread]